 In May 2018, our Board approved a share repurchase plan pursuant to which we were authorized to purchase up to \$300 million of our common stock.
-In August 2019, the Board increased the capacity of the program by \$300 million.
-Our Board increased the capacity of the program by \$400 million in February 2022 and an additional \$400 million in October 2022.
+Our Board has increased the capacity of the program by \$300 million in 2019, \$800 million in 2022, and \$400 million in 2023.
 Under the plan, we may, from time to time, purchase our common stock through various means, including, without limitation, open market transactions, privately negotiated transactions or tender offers, subject to the terms of the tax matters agreement entered into in connection with our spin-off.

-Under our current stock repurchase program, we repurchased approximately 6.2 million shares at an average price of \$71.70 per share for a cost of \$445 million during 2022.
-Since inception, we repurchased 15.2 million shares at an average price of \$63.32 per share for a cost of \$964 million.
-As of December 31, 2022, we had \$436 million of remaining availability under our program.
+Under our current stock repurchase program, we repurchased approximately 5.5 million shares at an average price of \$72.25 per share for a cost of \$397 million during 2023.
+Since inception of our stock repurchase program, we repurchased 20.7 million shares at an average price of \$65.69 per share for a cost of \$1.4 billion.
+As of December 31, 2023, we had \$443 million of remaining availability under our program.